Sautenko-Andrey/learn_words_app/README.txt

 to his vocabulary from the text file.
 The only one requirement: data in the text file should be in the following structure:
 [native language word]*[english word] as one row in file.
 Notice that dublicated words will not be added.
+Utility for the data preparing provides with the app.

 For this application I use C++, QT6 and SQLite3.